The user feedback that we are getting has been most encouraging. People are saying great things related to their eClinic experience.

 Facebook discussions very helpful

 “It would be good if the link to Dr Ford’s facebook page was more obvious.
-We found the discussions on facebook very helpful.
-Joanne.
+We found the discussions on facebook very helpful.”

 Thanks for the eClinic

 (Comment: We are working to give you the best experience possible.
 It has taken time to get everything working smoothly.
 Any feedback that we get is appreciated.
+I am a paediatrician – I am not a web guy, but doing the best I can.
 Thank you).